theodoreln/Sequential_Decisions_Game_Theory/Readings/Game Theory/Game Theory.md

 **Best Response Dynamics** refers to an iterative process where **players update their strategies by choosing their best response to the current strategies of other players**.
 Players take turns updating their strategy.
 A player’s best response is the strategy that maximizes their payoff given the strategies chosen by others.
 This process continues until no player wants to change their strategy, resulting in a Nash equilibrium.
 In congestion games (and potential games), **best response dynamics are guaranteed to converge to a Nash equilibrium** because the game has a potential function that strictly increases or decreases with each player's improvement. https://en.wikipedia.org/wiki/Best_response

-(There is a special class of congestion games called **Singleton Congestion Games** for which the **Social Welfare (SW)** function can act as a Potential Function under specific conditions.
-In a Singleton Congestion Game, each player's strategy is restricted to choosing a single resource from a set (instead of subsets or combinations of resources). https://en.wikipedia.org/wiki/Potential_game) ?????
+There is a special class of congestion games for which the **Social Welfare (SW)** function can act as a Potential Function under specific conditions.
+This condition is linearity ?
+Or convexity ? https://en.wikipedia.org/wiki/Potential_game

 ## Stackelberg Games